-Welcome to Coach Brannen's World History Class.
+Welcome to Coach Brannen's World Geography Class.

 Class Rules: It is expected that every student taking this course is familiar with the District discipline policy and is willing to abide by that policy.
 In addition each student is expected to: 1.
 Show courtesy and respect to everyone in this classroom.
 2. Be in class on time with all materials available and ready to work.
 3. No talking during lecture.
 4. Respect school property